sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-05.md

 ## Activity 3: Start the MCP Server

 The MCP server is provided in the `mcpserver/` directory and includes all banking tools implemented with native `@mcp.tool()` decorators.

+> [!NOTE]
+> There should be a `.env` file in the `mcpserver/` directory with the necessary environment variables that was created when you did your initial deployment.
+If this did not work for any reason, refer to the `.env.sample` file.

 ### 1. Navigate to MCP Server Directory
 ```bash